Judicial Policies and Procedures

 Step 8.
 If the student is not satisfied with the final decision regarding the grievance and wishes to pursue the matter further, she/he may request information from the EO officer about any appropriate state or federal agencies.

-This grievance procedure is undergoing review by the equal opportunity officer and the Equal Opportunity Advisory Committee during the 2013–2014 academic year.
+This grievance procedure is undergoing review during the 2013–2014 academic year.
 This procedure will remain in place until the review is complete and modifications have been approved.

 Concerns about sexual misconduct are addressed exclusively by the Interim Sexual Assault and Harassment Policy and should be addressed with the interim Title IX coordinator or a deputy Title IX coordinator.